 6. Overseas live-in nanny/au-pair

 Actually before I became cabin crew I was an au-pair in Italy.
 This was seriously one of the most amazing experiences of my life!
-You worked part-time hours (usually 20 hours a week!) in a city of your choice, got free accommodation (in a huge house!), free food, free holidays to luxury locations, plus you got paid!
+You worked part-time hours (usually 20 hours a week!) in a city of your choice (I was living in Palermo, Sicily), got free accommodation (in a huge house!), free food, free holidays to luxury locations, plus you got paid!

 Click here to visit the Au Pair World website to search for families.
 It is free and is not organised through an agent – meaning you are in total control to choose the exact place you want to live and the perfect family!
 And if you pick the right family, they will literally become your second family and it will never feel like work!